Kristen McShane Murder: Husband Posed As Wife, Updated Her Facebook Page To Cover Up Killing

 According to reports, the killing of Kristen came to light on Tuesday after police officers responded to a call from one of Kristen’s relatives who believed that she was in some trouble.
 According to them, Kristen had not responded to calls and messages from them for an unusually long period.
 When officers reached the home, they were accompanied by George’s brother who also went inside the home with them.
 Once inside, officers found George inside his car parked inside the garage with its engine running.
 Officers believe that he was attempting suicide.
 When officers entered the master bedroom inside the home, they found Kristen’s body lying on the bed “with no signs of life.”
 Paramedics were quickly called in who later pronounced Kristen dead on the scene.
 McShane was arrested and taken to the local police station.

-Upon interrogation, George revealed that the couple had been fighting on Saturday at the end of which George “lost his temper,” jumped on his Kristen and choked her to death.
+Upon interrogation, George revealed that the couple had been fighting on Saturday, when George “lost his temper,” jumped on his Kristen and choked her to death.
 He claimed that his actions were committed in a fit of rage.
-Following his admission, George McShane was charged with second-degree murder and domestic violence, battery by strangulation.
+Following his admission, George McShane was charged with second-degree murder and domestic violence, and battery by strangulation.
 Currently, he is being held without bond at the Orange County Jail.

-The couple had two children – a 4-year-old boy and 6-year-old girl.
+The couple had two children: a 4-year-old boy and 6-year-old girl.
 Kristen’s family members started a GoFundMe page to help raise money for the two children who have been orphaned by the tragedy.

 Kristen McShane, my aunt's step-daughter, murdered by her husband, leaves two small children.
 Please help! https://t.co/90q8IAeUST